Mdzack/data-science-ees/Tutorial/README.md

-### This repository contains data, code, and files associated with my tutorial for the Data Science in EES Course
+### This repository was created as a part of the "Intro to git and version control" tutorial